EXCLUSIVELY FOR SOLO TRAVELLERS

 Day 3 Sossusvlei

 An early rise this morning for an exciting day exploring Sossusvlei.
 Considered some of the tallest dunes in the world, these monumentally high star shaped dunes are a sought-after destination.
 The hues constantly change with the sun rising from deep apricot to warm red and all shades in between.
-As the sun rises above the soaring dunes, admire the views as we eat our breakfast in these wonderful surroundings.
 You will have the opportunity to climb these awesome dunes and explore the Deadvlei before we continue towards Sesriem Canyon and return to the lodge for an afternoon of relaxation.
 Meals included: B,D

 Day 4 Sossusvlei - Swakopmund